Planning a visit to Seville and brainstorming some day trip ideas?

 But Osuna itself was beyond adorable, a charming white pueblo village with a rich architectural and cultural heritage.

 There’s row upon row of white stucco homes and streets dotted with orange trees.
 Osuna’s a vertitable art gallery, with all its Renaissance and Baroque churches.

 UNESCO lists Osuna’s main drag, the Calle San Pedro, as the second most beautiful street in Europe.
 Osuna was declared a Historic-Artistic site in 1967.

-Ronda is the third most visited town in Andalucia.
-And there’s a a reason -- it’s beyond dramatic.
+And there’s a a reason — it’s beyond dramatic.
 Ronda is perched on a mountainous gash carved by the Río Guadalevín.
 Ronda is synonymous with its dramatic 18th century bridge, the Puente Nuevo.

 The famed bridge connects the old and newish parts of the town over the 328 feet El Tajo gorge.
 There’s a staircase leading to the floor of the gorge, for a different viewing perspective.

 Ronda is also famed as the birthplace of bullfighting.
 The city’s Plaza de Toros is one of Ronda’s most popular attractions, thanks to its beautiful architecture.